openrocketryinitiative/carlson/README.md

 Carlson is a Raspberry Pi Zero based rocket flight computer with an MPU9255 IMU, BMP280 barometer, 1080p video camera, WiFi chip, and 915 MHz telemetry radio.
 It runs on a two-cell lithium polymer battery.
 Carlson will eventually control automatic apogee detection in flight and parachute deployment.

+:bangbang: We had the opportunity to give a brief talk at the NASA Rhode Island Space Grant Symposium in Providence, RI about our work on Carlson and motor testing!
+Check it out on [Google Slides](https://docs.google.com/presentation/d/1OxAxDKqtxr4odVjT6q38U2s4oX1R2K-lVKEJCeqgmxo/edit?usp=sharing).

 ## Installation

 **GROUND**